mpawliuk/Metric-graphs/README.md

     [line 876] sample_graph_number = m

 Then uncomment (i.e. remove the # from) line 906.

+# Show me more steps!

+By default, the completer will not show steps, but you can add optional arguments to show more:

+    complete_partial_graph(graph, parameters, display_all_steps, display_recursive_steps)

+'display_all_steps' is True or False.
+It prints all of the steps in the algorithm or not.
+It will not show you the steps where the algorithm calls itself to complete connected components.

+'display_recursive_steps' is True or False.
+It prints the recursive steps that 'display_all_steps' passes over.
+Now you see everything!

 # What is the rest of the code?